-I. Convene a working group of media specialists and the historic preservation community to create and sustain opportunities for innovative means to share the stories of cultural and historic properties.
-Proponents: Products: DAHP, stakeholders in media, Tribes Report and implementation strategy -- ----------------------- ---
+Convene a working group of media specialists and the historic preservation community to create and sustain opportunities for innovative means to share the stories of cultural and historic properties.
+Proponents: DAHP, stakeholders in media, Tribes Products: Report and implementation strategy --- ---

-II.
-Add or identify a full-time DAHP staff-Proponent: DAHP, higher education member as outreach and training Outcome: Increase number of coordinator tasked with coordinating DAHP stakeholders receiving training and special events that highlight training and programs archaeological, cultural, and historic places, including but not limited to DAHP Academy, Washington Archaeology Month, and Historic Preservation Month.
-III.
-Convene a working group of teachers and Proponents: DAHP, educators, OSPI, cultural resource professionals to draft K-12 THPOs curricula meeting Community Based Develop and disseminate model Products: Assessment requirements and post on Open curricula for classrooms Educational Resources Commons.
+11. Add or identify a full time DAHP staff member as outreach and training coordinator tasked with coordinating DAHP training and special events that highlight archaeological, cultural, and historic places, including but not limited to DAHP Academy, Washington Archaeology Month and Historic Preservation Month.
+Proponent: Outcome: DAHP, higher education Increase number of stakeholders receiving training and programs Ш. Convene a working group of teachers and cultural resource professionals to draft K-12 curricula meeting Community Based Assessment requirements and post on Open Educational Resources Commons.
+Proponents: Products: DAHP, educators, OSPI, THPOs Develop and disseminate model curricula for classrooms